 - Other teammates mention you on their private copies of an email that was also sent to your private inbox.

 - An email is sent to your private inbox and a shared inbox, where the shared inbox has been set to keep copies separate.

 When these cases occur, Front will show you a banner at the bottom of all relevant copies of the conversation you have access to, and you will be able to click Merge all to directly merge these copies, or click View to see what these copies are.
 Once duplicates are merged, all participants from all copies will be on this one copy.

 Why do I still have multiple copies?

 - There is conflicting information between the two existing copies, such as if there are already comments on one copy.
 That means if your teammate @mentions you into their copy, you will see 2 copies in your Inbox.

-- If you email from your individual inbox to a team inbox or vice versa.
-Exception: If a user emails their own individual inbox from a team inbox, there will only be 1 copy.
+- If you email from your individual inbox to a shared inbox or vice versa.
+Exception: If a user emails their own individual inbox from a shared inbox, there will only be 1 copy.

-- If an email is sent to your individual inbox, and then you add a team inbox as a CC, the team inbox will receive a separate copy, in order to to respect your privacy for any past content.
+- If an email is sent to your individual inbox, and then you add a shared inbox as a CC, the shared inbox will receive a separate copy, in order to to respect your privacy for any past content.

 When would an @mention not trigger smart merge?